Individual Privacy Accounting with Gaussian Differential Privacy: Introduction

 \section{Introduction}

 Differential privacy (DP) \cite{dwork_et_al_2006} provides means to accurately bound the compound privacy loss of multiple accesses to a database.
-Common differential privacy composition accounting techniques such as R\'enyi differential privacy (RDP) based techniques~\citep{mironov2017,wang2019,zhu2019,mironov2019} or so called optimal accounting techniques~\citep{koskela2020,gopi2021,zhu2021optimal} require that the privacy parameters of all algorithms are fixed beforehand. \citet{rogers2016privacy} were the first to analyse fully adaptive compositions, wherein the mechanisms are allowed to be selected adaptively. \citet{rogers2016privacy} introduced two objects for measuring privacy in fully adaptive compositions: privacy filters, which halt the algorithms when a given budget is exceeded, and privacy odometers, which output bounds on the privacy loss incurred so far. ~\citet{whitehouse2022fully} have tightened these composition bounds using filters to match the tightness of the so called advanced composition theorem~\citep{DworkRoth}.~\citet{feldman2021individual} obtain similar $(\veps,\delta)$-asymptotics via RDP analysis.
+Common differential privacy composition accounting techniques such as R\'enyi differential privacy (RDP) based techniques~\citep{mironov2017,wang2019,zhu2019,mironov2019} or so called optimal accounting techniques~\citep{koskela2020,gopi2021,zhu2021optimal} require that the privacy parameters of all algorithms are fixed beforehand. \citet{rogers2016privacy} were the first to analyse fully adaptive compositions, wherein the mechanisms are allowed to be selected adaptively. \citet{rogers2016privacy} introduced two objects for measuring privacy in fully adaptive compositions: privacy filters, which halt the algorithms when a given budget is exceeded, and privacy odometers, which output bounds on the privacy loss incurred so far.~\citet{whitehouse2022fully} have tightened these composition bounds using filters to match the tightness of the so called advanced composition theorem~\citep{DworkRoth}.~\citet{feldman2021individual} obtain similar $(\veps,\delta)$-asymptotics via RDP analysis.

-In their analysis using the R\'enyi differential privacy,~\citet{feldman2021individual} consider individual filters, where the algorithm stops releasing information about the data elements that have exceeded a pre-defined RDP budget.
+In their analysis using RDP,~\citet{feldman2021individual} consider individual filters, where the algorithm stops releasing information about the data elements that have exceeded a pre-defined RDP budget.
 This kind of individual analysis has not yet been considered for the optimal privacy accountants.
 We make first steps in this direction by providing a fully adaptive individual DP analysis using the Gaussian differential privacy \citep{dong2022gaussian}.
 Our analysis leads to tight bounds for the Gaussian mechanism and it is based on determining a certain supermartingale for the hockey-stick divergence and on using similar proof techniques as in the RDP-based fully adaptive composition results of~\citet{feldman2021individual}.
+We note that the idea of individual accounting of privacy losses has been previously considered in various forms by, e.g.,~\citet{ghosh2011selling,ebadi2015differential,wang2019per,cummings2020individual,ligett2020bounded,redberg2021privately}.